eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 #### Resolving Credential offer

+First, you need an instance of the `OpenId4VciManager` class.
+You can create an instance of the class by calling the `EudiWallet.createOpenId4VciManager` method.

-The library provides the `EudiWallet.resolveDocumentOffer` method that resolves the credential offer URI.
+The library provides the `OpenId4VciManager.resolveDocumentOffer` method that resolves the credential offer URI.
 The method returns the resolved [`Offer`](wallet-core/src/main/java/eu/europa/ec/eudi/wallet/issue/openid4vci/Offer.kt) object that contains the offer's data.
 The offer's data can be displayed to the user.